gejames/ansible_tower_automation/README.md

 ## Requirements

 Start by installing ansible-tower-cli.
 This is the open-source project that we can leverage to make changes for us in Tower.
-For simplicity, we'll install it on our Tower server at the cli.
+For simplicity, we'll install it on our Tower server at the CLI.
 It is possible to run it from another system, but additional steps are required.
 Refer to the Ansible documentation [here](https://docs.ansible.com/ansible-tower/3.5.3/html/towerapi/tower_cli.html) for a deeper dive into tower-cli.

 Install tower-cli with the below command